Save up to 25%… Shop Our Birthday Sale Now!

 Given similar estimates between Russia, Finland, and Sweden, it would be safe to assume that Canada also has vast amounts of Chaga in its boreal forest regions.

-The Pilz report did make an important note about proximity to chaga.
+The Pilz report did make an important note about proximity to Chaga.
 While the resource is vastly abundant, how far harvesters need to travel in order to find chaga will have a direct impact on the selling price.
 Popular harvesting areas may get over-harvested and lead people to believe that this fungus is threatened.

 The Future of Chaga